finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 ## GetTransactions

-> VersionedResourceListOfTransaction GetTransactions (string scope, string code, string fromTransactionDate = null, string toTransactionDate = null, DateTimeOffset? asAt = null, List<string> propertyKeys = null, string filter = null)
+> VersionedResourceListOfTransaction GetTransactions (string scope, string code, string fromTransactionDate = null, string toTransactionDate = null, DateTimeOffset? asAt = null, List<string> sortBy = null, int? start = null, int? limit = null, List<string> propertyKeys = null, string filter = null)

 Get transactions

-Get the transactions from the specified transaction portfolio over a given interval of effectiveAt time.
-When the specified portfolio is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and ancestors) and the specified derived transaction portfolio.
+Get the transactions from a transaction portfolio    When the requested portfolio is a derived transaction portfolio, the returned set of transactions is the union set of all transactions of the parent (and ancestors) and the specified portfolio.

 ### Example